xmos/xcore_iot/doc/tutorials/freertos/getting_started.rst

 Building RTOS Applications
 **************************

 RTOS applications using the SDK are built using `CMake`.
-The SDK provides many drivers and services, all of which have `.cmake` files which can be included by the application's `CMakeLists.txt` file.
+The SDK provides many drivers and services, all of which can be included by the application's `CMakeLists.txt` file.
 The application's CMakeLists can specify precisely which drivers and software services within the SDK should be included through the use of various CMake options.

 The example applications also provide a GNU Make Makefile that actually runs CMake and then runs make with the generated CMake makefiles.
-This is done to automate the steps that must be taken to build for more than one tile.
-The Makefile actually runs CMake once per tile.
-Each tile is built independently, and the two resulting binaries are then stitched together by the Makefile.

-By simply running:
+This is done by simply running:

 .. code-block:: console